-7.2 The GAZELLE pipeline
+6.2 The GAZELLE pipeline

 In 2011, the GAZELLE pipeline, connected with OPAL near Brandov and, via the Rozvadov-Waidhaus cross-border transfer station, with the MEGAL transmission network, was, in ERO's decision, exempted from the obligation to allow third party access (TPA) under the conditions of the Energy Act and from the obligation of the ownership unbundling of the transmission system operator within the meaning of Section 67 of the Energy Act for the period until 1 January 2035.
-The European Commission confirmed this in 2011 by its decision to grant an exemption from TPA under Article 36 of Directive 2009/73/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas and repealing Directive 2003/55/EC ('Directive 2009/73/EC').
+The European Commission confirmed this in 2011 by its decision to grant an exemption from TPA under Article 36 of Directive 2009/73/EC.
 Thus, a special status has been granted to GAZELLE and not all gas market participants have access to it.
 Under normal operating conditions, GAZELLE is used exclusively for transiting gas from OPAL further down to southern Germany and it is not used for the purposes of supplying the Czech Republic.
-The above decision exempts a direct forward-flow capacity of up to 30 bcm/year in the GAZELLE pipeline from the obligation to allow regulated TPA (Articles 32, 33 and 34 of Directive 2009/73/EC) and from tariff regulation (Article 41(6), (8) and (10) of Directive 2009/73/EC) for 23 years.
+The above decision exempts a direct forward-flow capacity of up to 30 bcm/year in the GAZELLE pipeline from the obligation to allow regulated TPA (Articles 32, 33 and 34 of Directive 2009/73/EC) and from tariff regulation (Article 41 (6), (8) and (10) of Directive 2009/73/EC) for 23 years.